Denise Bauer

-Denise Campbell Bauer (born January 30, 1964) is an American diplomat who served as the United States ambassador to France and Monaco from 2022 to 2025.
-Bauer served as Ambassador of the United States to Belgium from 2013 to 2017.
-After being nominated by President Barack Obama, she was confirmed unanimously by the U.S. Senate on August 2, 2013; she was sworn in the following August 7.
-She left office on January 20, 2017.
-A member of the Democratic Party, she was the executive director of Women for Biden.
+Denise Campbell Bauer (born January 30, 1964) is an American diplomat who has twice served as a United States ambassador in Europe.
+From 2021 to 2025, she served as the United States Ambassador to France and Monaco after being nominated by President Joseph Biden.
+From 2013 to 2017, she served as the United States Ambassador to Belgium after being nominated by President Barack Obama.

 Education

 Bauer graduated from Occidental College in 1986 with a Bachelor of Arts degree in political science, with an emphasis in foreign affairs and national security.

 Career

 She began her career in television news in Los Angeles, where she worked as a field producer and researcher for KCBS-TV News from 1985 to 1988, as a news producer for the North American bureau of Nine Network Australia from 1988 to 1990, and as a freelance film and video producer from 1990 to 1992.
 From 1993 until 1994 she worked as a public affairs officer for the American Red Cross Bay Area in San Francisco.
 Bauer has been active in public service and community engagement for the past 25 years and, among other positions, served as president of the board of directors of the Belvedere Community Foundation, located in Belvedere, California.

-A longtime Democrat, Bauer hosted multiple fundraisers and reportedly raised $4.3 million for President Obama’s two election campaigns, served on the Obama for America National Finance Committee from 2007 to 2008 and from 2011 to 2012, and was finance chair for Women for Obama from 2011 to 2012.
+Bauer was the executive director of Women for Biden during the 2020 presidential campaign.
+Previously, she served on the Obama for America National Finance Committee from 2007 to 2008 and from 2011 to 2012.
+She was finance chair for Women for Obama from 2011 to 2012.
 She was also on the Democratic National Committee from 2008 to 2012, serving as chair and co-chair of the Women’s Leadership Forum and as co-chair of the National Issues Conference.
-She has also personally contributed nearly $20,000 to Democratic candidates and organizations.
+She has also reportedly contributed nearly $20,000 to Democratic candidates and organizations.